Jayden-Marshall/Jayden-Marshall/README.md

 <h1>Hi, I'm Jayden!  <br/> <a href="https://www.linkedin.com/in/jayden-marshall">Software Engineering, Cloud Computing, and Cybersecurity Student</a>

  <sub><sup>For some time, I've found it difficult to decide on a career path.
 I've always been passionate about security and also interested in coding.
 Then, the cloud technology emerged and ignited my curiosity.
 That's when I decided to pursue a career in Cloud Security Engineering!
-Here are some projects/labs I've worked on along the way.☁️ </sup></sub>
+Here are some projects/labs I'm working on along the way.☁️ </sup></sub>
 <h2>👨‍💻 SWE, Cloud Computing, and CyberSec Practice and Labs:</h2>